| Unit Name | Total |

 Q.88 The famous short poem “Elegy on the Death of a Mad Dog” appears in which one of the following Eighteenth Century novels?

-A. Mathews Arnold’s Culture and Anarchy
+A. Matthew Arnold’s Culture and Anarchy

 B. Thomas Browne’s The Anatomy of Melancholy